orikhoxha/itmd-513/hw7/README.md

 # Homework - String manipulation - Entered the phone number iex.
 555-GET-FOOD, convert to phone number based on the mappings between characters and numbers.

-### hw6-1 - Get the expenses from a file and display in a pie chart.

 ### Test cases

 ## Test case 1